Donay, Peterson Shine As Gators Split Doubleheader With No. 3 Tennessee - ESPN 98.1 FM - 850 AM WRUF

 Up Next

 Florida and Tennessee will return to Condron Ballpark on Saturday evening for the weekend series rubber match.
-The game will be broadcast on SEC Network+, with first pitch set for 6:30 p.m.
-EDT.
+The game will be broadcast on SEC Network+, ESPN 98.1-FM/850-AM WRUF with first pitch set for 6:30 p.m.